MarcDiethelm/xtc/README.md

 ### Module Testing

-Todo: You can write client-side tests for your Terrific modules.
-For any page your currently working on each contained module is tested atomically and the results are printed to the console.
-It's somewhat limited because it's not application-wide and doesn't provide for inter-module (i.e. connectors) testing.
-But it's still very useful to see if something breaks on any given page.
+You can write client-side tests with [QUnit](http://qunitjs.com/) for your Terrific modules.
+When your working on a page on each refresh every module contained in the page has its tests run and the results printed to the console.
+This is very useful to immediately see if something breaks during development.

 ### Static Assets